Tarmean/tarmean.github.io/OpenRec.md

  )
 ```

-This query is similar to a recursion-schemes fold, where we flatten all child-terms and give an algebra `F a -> a`.
-But by having a first-class function we can also loop a transformation until the result stops changing, or use ad-hoc traversal orders.
+This query is similar to a recursion-schemes fold, where we flatten all child-terms using an algebra `(ExprF :+: LangF) a -> a`.
+But we have some advantages:

+- By having a first-class function we can perform ad-hoc traversal orders, such as looping a transformation until the result stops changing
+- We can work with mutually recursive types.
+We can throw all types into a sum as in datatypes ala carte, using `data (:+:) f g a = L (f a) | R (g a)`, but the transformation usually has to be hand-written.

 ### Typing the Data.Data